SKairinos/event-scheduler/README.md

 This repo is my solution to the task described in task_description.pdf.

+Note: This was developed using VSCode.
+Some ease-of-use settings are pre-configured in the .vscode directory.

 ## How to setup

 1. Create a virtual environment (venv) in the root directory;